 LSE Archivist Sue Donnelly introduces Equus, a five foot bronze representation of a horse standing outside LSE Library on the John Watkins Plaza.

-Created in 2003 Equus is one of eleven statues donated to the School by Canadian alumnus, Louise Odette, in 2004.
-Equus was designed by sculptor, Edwina Sandys (b1938) and was cast in bronze by MST Bronze Limited, an art foundry based in Toronto.
+Created in 2003, Equus is one of 11 statues donated to LSE by Canadian alumnus, Louis Odette, in 2004.
+Equus was designed by sculptor, Edwina Sandys (b 1938) and was cast in bronze by MST Bronze Limited, an art foundry based in Toronto.